samerlahoud/tutorial-lpwan-iot/SPECTS-18/perf-evaluation.md

 ### Densification and Coverage Limitation

-- Network densification decreases the outage probability of LoRaWAN to 55%
+- Network densification (4 gateways) decreases the outage probability of LoRaWAN to 55%
 - LoRaWAN has coverage limitations especially in indoor dense urban

 \begin{figure}